 2) Take the milk off of the heat and let it cool until you can hold your washed finger in it for 10 seconds without it becoming too uncomfortable, or to a temperature of 110-115 F. It cools quickly in my very cold garage.
 Mix the plain yogurt with a little bit of the heated milk in a separate bowl.
 When it’s smooth, add the mixture back to the pot of warm milk and combine well.
 Pour the cooled, inoculated milk into a mason jar or bowl, cover it with a lid, and place it in a snug warm place.
-Ideally it should sit undisturbed for at least 5 hours at a temperature of around 110 degrees F, but don't worry about the temperature being that exact as long as the place where you're storing the yogurt is warm.
+Ideally, it should sit undisturbed for at least 5 hours at a temperature of around 110 degrees F, but don't worry about the temperature being that exact as long as the place where you're storing the yogurt is warm.
 If the temperature drops below 110, it's no problem, as it just takes the yogurt a little longer to set, which is good for making yogurt overnight.
-I preheat my oven to low, turn it off, and then place the jar or jars wrapped in a towel in the oven overnight.
-Another method is to put the jars wrapped in a warm towel inside of an insulated bag.
-You can also use a heating pad on the lowest setting placed in the side of the bag between the bag and towel; the heating pad helps everything to stay warm.
-The longer the yogurt sits and the closer it stays to 110 degrees, the more sour it becomes.
+I place the jars in an oven set at 110 degrees F for at least 5 hours but usually for more like 8 hours during the night and it's not as sour as plain yogurt you buy at the store.
+If your oven doesn't stay on that low of a temperature, wrap the jars in a warm towel inside of an insulated bag with a heating pad on the lowest setting placed inside the bag between the bag and towel.
+The heating pad helps everything to stay warm.
+The longer the yogurt sits and the closer it stays to 110 degrees, the sourer it becomes.
 In the morning, it's perfect and ready to be refrigerated.